-Gluten bread blog - glazing and flavouring
+Gluten free bread blog - glazing and flavouring

 In part one of this blog, we discussed how to make good basic gluten free bread and how that process varies from normal bread making.
 This time, I’ll go through some of the things we can do to add variety and texture to the basic bread, using different glazes and other ingredients.